San Gimignano: Who Built the Ancient Skyline of Italy?

 Photo: Travel In Culture

-From the end of the 12th century the towers changed a bit character.
-Bricks were introduced, bigger spaces and wider openings saw the light of day, and buildings of lower height began to flank the towers.
-The architectural style from Pisa and other Tuscan towns now also began to influence the style.
+From the late 12th century, the towers began to change in character.
+Bricks were introduced, larger rooms and wider openings became common, and lower buildings started to appear alongside the towers.
+Architectural styles from Pisa and other Tuscan towns also began to influence their design.

-When the Black Death arrived in 1348, it was the start of San Gimignano’s downturn.
-The village saw a decline in the number of pilgrims and other visitors coming, and this weakened the small community.
-Eventually, Florence took over the control of San Gimignano.
+The arrival of the Black Death in 1348 marked the beginning of a downturn.
+The number of pilgrims and other visitors declined, weakening the small community.
+Eventually, control of the village passed to Florence.

 San Gimignano skyline | Photo: Travel In Culture

-Today, only 14 towers have survived.
-Some of these are the Torre Grossa, the Chigi Tower, the Pettini Tower and the Salvucci Tower, just to mention a few.
-Nevertheless, there are still remains of the foundations of several others in San Gimignano.
+Today, only 14 towers remain.
+Among them are the Torre Grossa, the Chigi Tower, the Pettini Tower, and the Salvucci Tower, to name a few.
+However, the foundations of several others can still be seen.

 San Gimignano became a UNESCO World Heritage Site in 1990.
-The still existing towers stand today on a Tuscan hilltop as maybe the most peculiar ancient skyline the world knows of!
+Today, its surviving towers rise from a Tuscan hilltop, forming one of the most distinctive ancient skylines in the world!

 Going to Rome?
-Check out Rome in 3 Days
+Check out our Rome in 3 Days guide.

 Read next: The Thermal Hotspot Montecatini and Visit Pompeii Ruins